- Chemical & Materials Engineering

 - Minor in Sustainable Manufacturing

-Graduates of the engineering technology programs find positions in facilities management, maintenance management, manufacturing, manufacturing supervision, plant engineering, product design and development, purchasing, quality management, technical sales, technical services, and many other areas.
+Graduates of the engineering technology programs find positions in facilities management, maintenance management, manufacturing supervision, plant engineering, product design and development, purchasing, quality management, technical sales, technical services, and many other areas.